-Gold stacking rings are my go-to for hand styling and all my clients are asking for them right now.
+Gold stacking rings are my go-to for hand styling.
 Large cocktail rings and statement rings can still feel fresh for a night out, but it’s those delicate, thin gold rings that are both en vogue and timeless for everyday wear as well as a date night.

-Scroll down to the bottom of this post if you’re just here for my favorite thin gold rings, or keep reading for all my tips on how to stack rings and how to choose the best gold rings for stacking.
+If you’re just here for my favorite thin gold rings, click here to skip to the shopping.
+Or, keep reading for all my tips on how to stack rings and how to choose the best gold rings for stacking.

 How To Stack Gold Rings